 The pros of this option are:

-• The cost may be lower due to the lack of a service provider "middle-man."
+- The cost of hiring a virtual assistant may be lower due to the lack of a service provider "middle-man."

 The cons of hiring a freelance VA are similar to the risks of any freelance hire.
-Most have to do with the time it could take for you to train and manage another employee when you're trying to save time and the quality and reliability of the worker.
+Most concerning is the time it could take to train and manage another employee when you're trying to save time and the quality and reliability of the worker.

 Drawbacks include: